-Marceline tried to get her uncle to change his exploiting and marauding ways, by pleading with him, "The water is very special and only those who understand and accept its significance are supposed to benefit from it."
+Marceline tried to get her uncle to change his exploiting and marauding ways, by pleading with him, "The water is very special and only those who understand and accept its significance can benefit from it."

 "I understand what you are saying completely, Marceline.
 You know; I went around the promenade pool for hours in the mineral waters at Bath, England a few years ago and that was very effective, but it was never like this.
-I imagine a couple of strolls around Arboria Pond in its mineral waters will beat my arthritis down to tiny twinges.
+I imagine a couple of strolls around Arboria Pond will beat my arthritis down to tiny twinges.
 For many years, I was thinking of going back to Bath but, hell no; not now, I'm going to bathe in the riches of this incredible water forever.
-In addition, I now have this mineral bath to bottle and sell big time.
-It's all right here and it will be my greatest success caper when I bottle it for the entire world.
+Now that I have this mineral bath to bottle and sell, big time, my success is assured.
+It's all right here; it will be my greatest success caper of all, when I bottle it for the entire world.
 After my call to the office I will see you later Marceline, I'll be back for a good soak.
-After that soak I'll be a new man; no old man wrinkles just clear smooth skin."
+After that soak I'll be a new man; no old wrinkles just clear smooth skin."

-Marceline went back to the swimmers, wondering, what scheme her ever-loving uncle was planning next and why the call at this hour of the evening back east.
+Marceline went back to the swimmers, wondering, what scheme her ever-loving uncle was planning next and why the call at this hour of the day to back East.
 Nonetheless, the group of Marceline, Kent and Darôk swam about like kids in their favorite swimming hole.
 Noticing that the bottom sloped gently from the edges toward the pond's middle area, the 'boys' took up the deep diving challenge.
 Then they swam out to its center and surface dived down into its deeper colder sections.

-"Don't worry Marceline, I surfed California's coast in winter and summer; that place is always cold."
+"Don't worry my dear, I surfed California's coast in winter and summer; that place is always cold."

-After making his call to arrange a contract killing of the three people who were most knowledgeable about the pond's healing power, Phillípe ambled down the hill to the center of the island to have a soak in his secret weapon against arthritis and old age.
+After his call, Phillípe ambled down the hill to the center of the island to have a soak in Arboria Island Pond; his secret weapon against arthritis and old age shimmered in the distance.

 © 2018 and beyond, R. L. Lyons.
 All rights reserved. return to top